 |Test your Final Fantasy XIII knowlege!|

-Can you answer these questions about the game Final Fantasy XIII?
+Can you answer these questions about Final Fantasy XIII?

 If you have a question and you are having trouble finding it then just post it here.
 You do not need to login to post it or even to answer.